Symptoms and pain of endometriosis: what do you need to know?

 How do the symptoms of endometriosis evolve?

-During menopause
+During the menopause

 During pregnancy

 As with the end of the menstrual cycle, pregnancy putsendometriosis on hold.
 Endometrial tissue is influenced by estrogens, hormones secreted by the ovaries.
 During pregnancy, secretion of these hormones is naturally halted.
 Conversely, during pregnancy, progesterone levels increase, which halts the development of lesions.
-However, once childbirth and the return from childbirth have passed, symptoms may return.
+However, once childbirth and the return from childbirth have passed, the symptoms may return.

-Endometriosis symptoms and pain FAQ l
+Endometriosis pain and symptoms FAQ

-Where does the pain of endometriosis occur?
+Where does endometriosis pain occur?

 You may also like :